-Other planned and ongoing work includes: finish the basalt test well that is currently in progress, replace the water mains on Oak St. and Myrtle St., design the NE 5th St. water main replacement, evaluate the Bella Vista reservoirs, complete the replacement water service meter project, and continue work on water system security upgrades
+Other planned and ongoing work includes: Evaluation of the Bella Vista reservoirs, completion of the replacement water service meter project, and continued work on water system security upgrades.

 Water Conservation and Management Plan

 In 2019 the City's Water Management and Conservation plan (WMCP) was updated by Carollo Engineering.
 The purpose of this plan is to define the City of Scappoose' current and future water resource needs and the management of its existing resources through conservation and, during times of water shortage, curtailment.